m0r6aN/SynthetIQ/README.md

+# SynthetIQ:
-# SynthetIQ: Unleashing the Power of Collective AI Creativity
+## Unleashing the Power of Collective AI Creativity and Productivity

 Welcome to SynthetIQ, the cutting-edge platform where the future of application development is being reimagined.
 SynthetIQ is not just another app creation tool—it's your gateway to harnessing the collective intelligence of specialized AI agents, all working in concert to bring your digital visions to life.